well1791/belief-systems/chapters/chapter01.md

 ### If it is real it must be true

 *True* and *False* are values of logic, they both play an important role in our communication to the point that we can (somehow) associate "Yes" and "No" with "True" and "False" as things closely related but not equal.
 When we think about the word _"Reality"_ it happens something similar in our mind, we associate _"Reality"_ with _"Truthness"_ as well as _"Fake"_ with _"Falseness"_ but, if we want to explain this relationship we will find it is more complex than the "Yes/No".
 Why is that?.
-I want you to explore this with, let's start with this simple concept: **Reality is everything that we already consider is true to exists** (or simply it's not fake).
+I want you to explore this with, let's start with this simple concept

+> Reality is everything that we already consider is true to exist.

-A simple example for the word _"fake"_ could be something like this: When we find some product is being duplicated to be identical to another one; we might call it _"fake"_.
+But I want to want to discard the word _"fake"_ first, a simple example could be when we find some product is being duplicated to be identical to another one; and we might call it _"fake"_ based on some conditions.
 The definition of _"real"_ as well as _"fake"_ is based on certain specific knowledge, and this knowledge could be adquired in many different ways (including sense perception) but, the way we identify its fakeness is entirely based on the pre-existence of something that is already real, we can't think of something fake if there's nothing real.
 But, how do we know that something is real for the first time?.

 Think about this: writing is real, as well as mathematics.
 We perceive these realities with our eyes first, we see the shapes of numbers and letters, we practice enough times until we memorize them, then we develop a pattern to recognize them but.
 When do we start to think of these systems (numbers and letters) as real?